Stephen Colbert (character): The Colbert Report

-Books
+Books and other media

 Colbert is the central character in the 2007 book I Am America (And So Can You!).
 Co-written with Paul Dinello and the writers of The Colbert Report, I Am America delves into what the character considers to be the most pressing issues facing America.
 The book takes influence from the literary endeavors of the character's pundit models, such as O'Reilly's The O'Reilly Factor (2000) and Hannity's Deliver Us From Evil (2004), which Colbert says he "forced" himself to read as a reference.
 I Am America is considered a pure extension of the Report; the written medium allowed the writers to employ different styles, such as long-format arguments, that they could not have used on television.
 "You can actually spend 20 pages talking about religion whereas in the show, two pages is about as long as we hold any one idea", Colbert explains.
 In doing this, the writers "discovered things that [the character] cared about that... they didn't know he cared about before".

 A character similar to Colbert's Daily Show persona featured in the 2003 book Wigfield: The Can Do Town That Just May Not by Colbert, Dinello and Amy Sedaris.
 Russell Hokes, a self-aggrandizing journalist, was voiced by Colbert in both stage performances of the text and the audiobook.
 Colbert likens Hokes to his self-important correspondent character, but "more extreme, more self-involved".
+Colbert has also drawn a link between his character and Jerri Blank, the protagonist of Comedy Central's Strangers with Candy (1999–2000), a show he created with Dinello and Sedaris: "There's a lot of Jerri in The Colbert Report.
+He was well-intentioned, just incredibly poorly informed and guided".